aajungroth/fantasy-rpg-generator/README.md

 ## Running the app

-Add this to a .env file in the root of the project directory
+Add this to a .env file in the root of the project directory.
+This is for Nest.JS so it can connect to the postgres databse.
 ```env
 TYPEORM_TYPE           = "postgres"
 TYPEORM_HOST           = "localhost"